mathiasbynens/jquery-visibility/README.md

 }
 ```

-If the Page Visibility API is supported the plugin will also store the current visibility state in `document.hidden`
+If the Page Visibility API is supported the plugin will also store the current visibility state in `document.hidden`.

 ```js
 if (!document.hidden) {